stevemacn/stevemacn/README.md

 ### Hi there, I'm Steve  👋

-I am an CS Professor @ Temple University
+#### I am an CS Professor @ Temple University
+hci, participatory design, social computing, creativity support, ed tech, and infoviz

+---

 Our lab is currently developing on tools to help novices do expert-level work.